 If you choose the last option, the tax will be calculated based on the area where the store is located, not the area where the customer is located.
 Regardless of where the customer shops from, they will pay the same percentage of tax on each product.

-WooCommerce also requires a choice of shipping tax brackets.
+WooCommerce also requires the selection of a shipping tax bracket.
 By default there are four options:

 In most cases, the first option is the best.
 This means that the shipping tax will be based on the tax bracket of the items in the shopping cart.
 Therefore, if baby clothes are taxed at a lower rate, the same rate will apply to shipping.